Fees and bursaries

 All prospective members come to their first event as a ‘taster’, after which there is a short audition before admission to the choir is confirmed or otherwise.

 Each bursary is valued at up to 75% of travel and accommodation costs.
 Membership subscriptions are also waived for those in receipt of a bursary.
 The maximum sum awarded to any one student during one academic year is limited to £300.
-Those in recent of the student bursary would not be required a membership fee for that year.

 The decision on whether to make an award is made by the Musical Director and the choir committee, and that decision is final.